 Peel and slice the tomatoes and pour boiling water over them.
 Let them stand for a few minutes, then drain.
 Line a pie tin with nice pastry, fill with the tomatoes, add one-half cup of sugar, one tablespoon of lemon juice, one of water; sprinkle over one teaspoon of flour and dust with cinnamon.
 Cover with a top crust and bake.
 A tablespoon of butter cut in bits and added to the pie is an improvement.

-6. Green tomato catsup
+10. Green tomato catsup

 Seven pounds of green tomatoes chopped fine, four red peppers and one quart of vinegar.
 Boil together for one and one-half hours.
 Then add one pound of brown sugar, two tablespoons each of mustard and salt, one tablespoon each of ground allspice and cinnamon and one teaspoon of ground cloves.

-10. Green tomato pickles
+11. Green tomato pickles

 Scald two quarts of vinegar with one pint of sugar, put in the tomatoes and peppers one ounce of whole cloves, one tablespoon each of cinnamon and allspice and one grated nutmeg.
 Let them boil until tender, put in glasses, and when cold, cover with paraffin.

-11. Green tomato preserves recipe
+12. Green tomato preserves recipe